coherent-research/dcs-documentation/ReadingsHandling.md

 2. This is the opening total from the RR
 3. This is calculated as the difference the total a 02:00 and the opening reading from the RR

 ## Example 2: a physical meter is powered down just after 01:00 and a replacement (with registers set to 0) is started just before 3:00.
-Missing data is interpolated using a Register Reset
+Missing data is interpolated using a Register Reset [polled cumulative readings]

 This may look like this in DCS